-- Given equals Yes, include in Data Completeness Met and Performance Not Met. - b.
-Data Completeness Met and Performance Not Met letter is represented as Data Completeness in the Sample Calculation listed at the end of this document.
-Letter c2 equals 20 visits in the Sample Calculation. - c.
-If Functional Outcome Assessment Documented as Positive, Care Plan Not Documented, Reason Not Given equals No, proceed to Check Data Completeness Not Met. - 13.
-Check Data Completeness Not Met: - a.
-If Data Completeness Not Met, the Quality Data Code or equivalent was not submitted.
+- 12. Check Documentation of positive functional outcome assessment, care plan not documented, reason not given: - a.
+If Documentation of positive functional outcome assessment, care plan not documented, reason not given equals Yes, include in Data Completeness Met and Performance Not Met. - Data Completeness Met and Performance Not Met letter is represented as Data Completeness in the Sample Calculation listed at the end of this document.
+Letter c2 equals 20 visits in the Sample Calculation. - b.
+If Documentation of positive functional outcome assessment, care plan not documented, reason not given equals No, proceed to check Data Completeness Not Met. - 13.
+Check Data Completeness Not Met: - If Data Completeness Not Met, the Quality Data Code or equivalent was not submitted.
 10 visits have been subtracted from the Data Completeness Numerator in the Sample Calculation.